DCC-EX/dcc-ex.github.io/docs/ex-rail/EX-RAIL-reference.rst

   There are four uses of ID numbers in EX-RAIL:

   - AUTOMATION, ROUTE, and SEQUENCE IDs
-  - Turnout IDs
+  - Turnout/Point IDs
   - Pin IDs - Includes physical pins on the CommandStation, virtual pins (Vpins) on I/O expander modules, and virtual pins that have no physical presence
   - Virtual block IDs as used in RESERVE/FREE

-  Therefore, you can have an AUTOMATION, a turnout, a Vpin, and a virtual block all defined with the same ID without issue as these will not relate to each other.
+  Therefore, you can have an AUTOMATION, a turnout/point, a Vpin, and a virtual block all defined with the same ID without issue as these will not relate to each other.
 This is probably a great reason to consider aliases to avoid confusion.

 Interactive diagnostics and control
 ====================================